- Search The Registry

 - Creating Support

 He was born in Hull, England, the son of a wealthy merchant.
-His father died when he was young and an uncle and aunt brought him up for a time.
+His father died when he was young, and an uncle and aunt raised him.
 At 17, Wilberforce was sent to St. John's College, Cambridge.
 Wilberforce was shocked by the behavior of his fellow students and later wrote: "I was introduced on the very first night of my arrival to as shameless a set of men as can well be conceived.
 They drank hard, and their conversation was even worse than their lives."
-One of his friends at university was William Pitt, who was later to become Britain's youngest ever prime minister and served in Parliament from 1780 to 1825.
+One of his friends at university was William Pitt, who was later to become Britain's youngest-ever prime minister and served in Parliament from 1780 to 1825.

-Wilberforce brought it up again every year for 18 years, until the slave trade was finally abolished on March 25, 1806.
-He continued the campaign against slavery itself, and the bill for the abolition of all slavery in British territories passed its crucial vote just four days before his death on July 29, 1833.
-A year later, on July 31, 1834, 800,000 slaves, chiefly in the British West Indies, were set free.
+Wilberforce brought it up again every year for 18 years until the slave trade was finally abolished on March 25, 1807.
+He continued the campaign against slavery, and the bill for the abolition of all slavery in British territories passed its crucial vote just four days before his death on July 29, 1833.
+A year later, on August 1, 1834, 800,000 slaves, chiefly in the British West Indies, were set free.

 Wilberforce University in Ohio is named to honor this British Abolitionist.